 Freezing Rain’s Beauty, But Danger On Winter Trees

 Freezing rain begins as a snowflake falling out of the sky, but eventually passes through a layer of warm air, resulting that snowflake to turn to water.
 This raindrop doesn’t have enough time to refreeze until it lands on something less than 32 degrees Fahrenheit.
 Thus, freezing rain has virtually the same effect as ice storms when it comes to covering your trees.

 Freezing rain covers trees making them glisten in the sun, but as stated earlier, this is not healthy for the tree.
 Ice weighs down on branches and sections of the tree that are not stable, to begin with.
 Ice causes limbs to break, resulting in an open susceptible wound on your tree.
 This wound is now prone to any type of disease or insect.
 Pruning your trees prior to winter striking, or even partaking in late dormant season pruning will strengthen your trees and allow for breaks to not occur.

 Much like freezing rain, sleet melts when it passes through a layer of warm air.
 However, sleet doesn’t fully melt, it partially melts and then refreezes when it passes through another layer of cold air.
 Sleet is known for its compact shape resulting in it bouncing off surfaces once it hits.
 Sleet threatens the exterior of your trees due to its rough nature.
 However, sleet is not going to cause one of your branches to fall to the ground.

-It is important to know the type of winter storms we, and our trees are susceptible to in the state of Wisconsin.
-Contacting a certified arborist for a consult, will allow you to learn what is threatening your property this winter.
-The potential effects of winter storms can never be fully determined, but there are preemptive measures you can take to protect your property this winter.
+It is important to know the type of winter storms we and our trees are susceptible to in the state of Wisconsin.
+Contacting a certified arborist for a consult will allow you to learn what is threatening your property this winter.
+The potential effects of winter storms on your trees can never be fully determined, but there are preemptive measures you can take to protect your property this winter.